Frequently Asked Questions

 The Lewis Honors College strives to do our best to facilitate student success throughout their university career.
 For that reason, we offer priority registration in order to allow our students to have first pick of classes campus-wide.
 We hope that students may then be able to fully explore where their interests lie, and choose classes that will complement each other.
 The Lewis Honors College offers individual advising in addition to the advising students receive in their major area of study.
 The Honors advisor’s primary concern is making sure a student fulfills his/her academic potential.

-Is an Honors student able to participate in other academic programs on UK’s Campus outside of the Honors Program?
+Is an Honors student able to participate in other academic programs on UK’s Campus outside of the Honors College?

 Honors students are encouraged to follow where their academic interests lead them.
-Many students pursue opportunities such as Biology Scholars and StemCats, both of which can enrich and further their Honors education.
+Many students pursue opportunities such as Biology Scholars, Psychology Scholars, and StemCats, both of which can enrich and further their Honors education.
 Furthermore, Honors students are welcome to participate in other Living Learning Programs such an Engineering and StemCats if they have specific interests in those areas.
 The Lewis Honors College strives to be as flexible as possible in order to help students reach their academic goals here at the University of Kentucky.
+In addition, the Lewis Honors College has been fortunate to form partnerships with the Gatton College of Business and Economics and the College of Engineering to provide customized academic pathways through the Honors College.
+Honors Pathway Programs allow students in certain majors to have a more specialized trajectory through the Honors curricula.

-How does the Honors Capstone requirement help to demonstrate the growth of students throughout their undergraduate studies?
+How does the Honors Thesis requirement help to demonstrate the growth of students throughout their undergraduate studies?

 How does the Honors Residential College cultivate an enjoyable environment conducive to learning?

 The ability to study, work, and live among outstanding fellow undergraduate scholars is an element of Honors that is extremely exciting, particularly for an incoming student.
-Central Hall has the capability to be a substantial resource for students, and the more involved a student is, the greater benefit the residential college can be to him or her.
+Honors Residential College, also referred to as the Honors Quad or “H-Q”, has the capability to be a substantial resource for students, and the more involved a student is, the greater benefit the residential college can be to him or her.
 Fellow scholars are able to keep one another aware of exciting opportunities, challenge and support each other, and come together in new and innovative ways.
 For many students, the Honors Residential College will resemble a liberal arts college atmosphere, while still retaining the resources of a large university.
-Central Hall offers suite-style dorm rooms, various lounges with computers open to students, and free printing.
 Furthermore, in order to help support the diverse interests of our students, living in the Honors Dorms is not a requirement for students, though we expect all first-year students to engage in one of the university’s many Living Learning Programs.

 How can I be a competitive candidate, and demonstrate my enthusiasm for the Program to the Admissions Committee?

 We at the Lewis Honors College review and consider every aspect of a student’s application.
-This includes test scores, grade-point average, class difficulty, extracurricular involvement, and most importantly the responses to the essay questions.
+This includes grade-point average, class difficulty, extracurricular involvement, and most importantly, the responses to the essay questions.
 We do not consider students based on geography, ethnicity, or gender.
-The baseline to apply for the Lewis Honors College is a 28 ACT and a 3.5 GPA (unweighted); however the average in the program is currently a 32 ACT and a 3.89GPA.
-The essays carry a large amount of weight in an admissions decision because they are strong indicators of a both a student’s effort and enthusiasm.
+The essays carry a large amount of weight in an admissions decision because they are strong indicators of both a student’s effort and enthusiasm.
 Students in the Lewis Honors College increase their depth of thought, cultivate opinions and ideas, and are able to successfully articulate those opinions in an organized and coherent manner.
 While these are all skills that students will build on throughout their undergraduate careers, the admissions committee looks to see that applicants have already begun honing those skills in high school.
 Furthermore, writing abilities are becoming increasingly more important when students are considered for graduate school, as well as the job market.
 This is true for all fields, including the STEM field (science, technology, engineering, mathematics).
 Therefore, a demonstrated commitment to practicing and developing those skills early on will allow students to reach their highest potential through completion of the Lewis Honors College curriculum, and be confident to pursue opportunities following graduation.
 The application process for admission to the Lewis Honors College is incredibly competitive.
-For the fall 2016 incoming class Honors received over 3,600 applications for roughly 500 spots.
+For a typical incoming class, Honors receives over 4,500 applications for roughly 500 spots.

-The Honors Program encourages prospective students to visit campus.
+The Lewis Honors College encourages prospective students to visit campus.
 We are more than happy to let you talk with a faculty member, sit-in on a class discussion, or chat with a current student over coffee.
 Feel free to contact us at 859-257-3111.